viewi/viewi/doc/PageEngine.md

 // true if you in developing mode
 $develop = true;

-// true if you want render into variable, otherwise - echo output
+// true if you want to render into variable, otherwise - echo output
 $renderReturn = true;

 $page = new Vo\PageEngine(